OmoToonde/Market-Basket-Analysis/README.md

 ## Notes

 I kept the code and explanations as beginner friendly as possible.
-If you’re new to this kind of analysis, feel free to go through the notebook slowly — it’s all explained step by step.
+If you’re new to this kind of analysis, feel free to go through the notebook slowly, it’s all explained step by step.

 ---